I love reader questions – and always jump at the chance to answer them.

 Like any budget-conscious person, Phillip is aghast at the cost of the insurance policies he now desperately needs.
 He shared his concern with me, saying:

 Life insurance is expensive.
 Aren’t I better off putting this money into my 401(k) to save for retirement?

 That’s an absolutely fantastic question.
 And here’s the answer:

 Life Insurance and 401(k) scenarios

-Life insurance can be a big expense.
+Finding the best life insurance policy is important because it’s a big expense.
 For Phillip, he’s looking at a bill of $700 every year!
 That’s a lot of money.

 An extra $50,000 on Day One of retirement provides a retirement budget increase of $1,500 a year.
 (This assumes a 3% withdrawal rate.)
 Therefore, re-purposing Phillip’s life insurance budget to fund his 401(k) gives Phillip a best-case scenario of having a little bit extra spending money in retirement.